Smmehdihosseini/Regression-Task-Optimization/README.md

 * Stochastic Gradient Descent with Adam Optimizer
 * Minibatch Gradient Descent

 In addition to these algorithms, there are some methods to evaluate the model.
-To start training, simple use `.run` method for each algorithm.
+To start training, simply use `.run` method for each algorithm.